squantrill/documentation/installation/updates.md

 ## Step 2

-To install a new version just replace the entire directory with the new package **EXCEPT** the file **autoconf.php** which can be found inside the /includes folder.
+To install a new version just replace the entire directory with the new package and **KEEP** the file **autoconf.php** which can be found inside the /includes folder.

 Additionally you have to set write permissions to the **temporary/** folder.